SOLVE Spring Oregon Beach Cleanup

 How Do I Register for a Site?

 There are 45 cleanup sites scattered along the coast, from Astoria to Brookings.
 Pick your favorite beach or site near you by checking out the site map below or our online Calendar of Events.
-You can register through the site webpage starting on February 2nd.

 Coastal Cleanup Site Map

-Starting on February 2nd, you can click on a beach cleanup site below (italicized in black) to learn more and register.
+Click on a beach cleanup site below (italicized in black) to learn more and register.
 You can also find more information about each site by going to our Calendar of Events page.

 Come Prepared, Stay Safe, and Have Fun!